J. Michael Collins

 About

-Collins brings nearly a decade of applied experience to his research.
-He founded PolicyLab Consulting Group, a research consulting firm working with national foundations and government agencies, and co-founded MortgageKeeper Referral Services, an online database for mortgage servicers and counselors.
+Collins brings two decades of applied experiences and consulting to his research.
+He co-founded SpringFour, an online resource for people facing financial challenges.
 He also worked for NeighborWorks America (Neighborhood Reinvestment Corporation) and the Millennial Housing Commission.

 Curriculum vitae (pdf)Pronouns: he/him